Easy-to-read medicine information about lamotrigine – what it is, how to take lamotrigine safely and possible side effects.

 - If you are taking lamotrigine once a day: take your missed dose as soon as you remember, if it is at least 12 hours before the next dose is due.

-- If you are taking lamotrigine twice a day: take it as soon as you remember if it is within 4 hours of when your dose was due.
+- If you are taking lamotrigine two times a day: take it as soon as you remember if it is within 4 hours of when your dose was due.
 But, if it is more than 4 hours since the dose was due, just take the next dose at the right time.
 Do not take double the dose

 - Keep taking lamotrigine every day (see tips to help you remember to take your medicines regularly.
 It may take a few weeks before you notice the full benefits of lamotrigine.
 Do not stop taking lamotrigine suddenly, especially if you are taking it for epilepsy; speak to your doctor or nurse before stopping.